RedhawkSDR/redhawksdr.github.io/content/manual/appendices/shared-memory.md

   mode:        400
 ```

-REDHAWK heaps that cannot be read by the current user will appear as "other" files when using `--all`.
+REDHAWK heaps that cannot be read by the current user will appear as files of type "other" when using `--all`.

 {{% notice note %}}
 Only the allocated size of files is counted against free memory.